 Two of the spies, though, saw things through different eyes.
 They had different attitudes than the others.
 Caleb and Joshua saw everything that the other ten spies did, yet they both came to the conclusion, “Let’s go and take this land right now!
 God had given it into our hands!”

+Isn’t it interesting that all twelve of the spies were correct?
 The negative attitude of the ten kept them from achieving their destiny.
 Their fear and pessimism kept them out of the land that God wanted to give them.
 The positive attitudes of Joshua and Caleb gave them entrance into their destiny.

 Joshua ended up being the man who replaced Moses as the leader of the Hebrews.
 Caleb was the only other person from his generation that God allowed into the promised land.
 At eighty-five years of age, Caleb entered the land that God had given him.